Differential/meteor-boilerplate/README.md

 ## File Structure

-We have a common file structure we use across all of our meteorjs apps.
-The structure keeps view-dependent files together (`.html`, `.less`, `.js`).
+We have a common file structure we use across all of our Meteor apps.
+Client-only files are stored in the `client` directory, server-only files are stored in the `server` directory, and shared files are stored in the root.
+Our structure also keeps view-dependent files together (`.html`, `.less`, `.js`).

 ```
 .meteor